YaoAnbang/YaoAnbang.github.io/_pages/about.md

 <font color="red">**Note**：We now have some internship positions.
 If you are interested in my research, please drop me an email. </font>
 ---
 **<font color="red">News：</font>**
++ July 9th, 2020.
+One paper accepted by CVIU.
 + July 3rd, 2020.
 Four papers accepted by ECCV 2020.
 + October 29th, 2019.
 One paper accepted by IJCV.
 + July 23rd, 2019.
 Three papers accepted by ICCV 2019.